Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-02-agile-council.markdown

     - Proposals that are not moved back into the Question mark column by any participant are regarded as passed and moved into the Circle column.

-- At the end of the parliament session, the circled treaties affect no one.
-A circled treaty must be unanimously ratified by every team – it’s presented at each respective team retro to be considered for testing and ratification over the period between parliament sessions.
+- At the end of the council session, the circled treaties affect no one.
+A circled treaty must be unanimously ratified by every team – it’s presented at each respective team retro to be considered for testing and ratification over the period between council sessions.

-- Only treaties that are unanimously ratified by all members of all teams at their retros are enacted by the parliament in its next session.
+- Only treaties that are unanimously ratified by all members of all teams at their retros are enacted by the council in its next session.
 These are moved to the Trefoil Knot column at the start of the session.

 - There is nothing to prevent a smaller subset of teams meeting separately to ratify on a treaty that only affects themselves.
-Likewise teams that don't represent themselves at a parliament aren't bound by treaties agreed there.
+Likewise teams that don't represent themselves at a council aren't bound by treaties agreed there.
-  They may join a treaty in a subsequent parliament or they may agree to work together by other means.
+  They may join a treaty in a subsequent council or they may agree to work together by other means.

-- Teams that decide to block a passed treaty - to prevent it going Unanimous do so by turning up at the next parliament sessoin and moving it back to the Question column.
-The parliament reviews the blocked treaty in due course as it would any treaty proposal.
+- Teams that decide to block a passed treaty - to prevent it going Unanimous do so by turning up at the next council sessoin and moving it back to the Question column.
+The council reviews the blocked treaty in due course as it would any treaty proposal.

 ## Agile Treaties